Home

 Suggestion

-To better understand the concept of graph databases, it is essential to understand the different components that make up the graph-like structure; we will go through them one by one.
+To better understand the concept of graph databases, it's essential to understand the main components that make up a graph-like structure.
+Here's a quick breakdown:

 Graph components